eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 - **Edit a profile**: You can edit a profile or update your credentials, using the Zowe CLI and the `zowe profiles update endevor-profile <profileName>` and `zowe profiles update endevor-location-profile <profileName>` command.
 The commands enable you to update the details of existing profiles.
 If you use the CLI commands to update your profile, ensure that you click the refresh button in the extension so that the changes take effect.

 - **Hide a profile**: If you do not want to have some of your profiles in the tree, you can hide such profiles.
-To hide a profile, right-click the profile and select **Remove Profile** option.
+To hide a profile, right-click the profile and select **Hide a Profile** option.

-  **Note:** The **Remove Profile** action does not permanently delete the profile.
+  **Note:** The **Hide a Profile** action does not permanently delete the profile.

 - **Delete a profile**: You can permanently delete your profile from the extension.
 To delete a profile, issue the CLI command `zowe profiles delete endevor-profile <profilename>`.